 - Grand National Wins: 2, 1998 & 2002

 With wins in 1998 and 2002, trainer Nigel Twiston-Davies has one of the best Grand National records in recent times.
 His Blaklion was a leading player in 2018 but was brought down at the first fence.
 His 9-year-old was fourth in the 2017 race though and does have a fine record over these fences, having also won the Becher Chase here in December 2017.
-With that experience under his belt will be popular with punters again in 2019 and at 10 years-old still has time on his side.
-Despite last year’s early exit in the race, he’s a safe jumper, so providing he can stay out of trouble, he could give Twiston-Davies a famous third win in the Grand National.
+With that experience under his belt will be popular with punters again in 2020 and at 11 years-old still has time on his side – just about!

 - Grand National Wins: 1, 2011

 The McCain name has been long associated with Grand National trainers after Ginger McCain (Donald’s father) trained the mighty Red Rum to three victories in the 1970’s, plus added another win in 2004 with Amberleigh House.
 Since the reins got handed over to Donald he’s managed to follow in his father’s footsteps too when landing the race in 2011 with Ballabriggs.
 At this stage, it’s hard to know if he’ll have any runners in 2019.
 But if he does, be sure to give them a second glance.

 The five-time champion trainer is yet to add the Grand National to his haul of big race winners, but he’s sure to have some live chances of putting that right in 2020.
 His first runner in the Grand National came in 1979 with a horse called Zongalero, which ironically is still the best he’s done in the contest after the horse was runner-up by just one and a half lengths that year.